kecilimu/PN-RFE2/README.md

 This dataset used in the model is a refined version from *Optimizing magnetoelastic properties by machine learning and high-throughput micromagnetic simulation* (https://doi.org/10.1007/s12598-023-02551-2)

 If you want to use the dataset, please connect the author in above paper to **request permission to use data**.
 Then, you need merge the above dataset with our derived data into a set, and clean the useless element marked by our paper.
 Finally, you can got the dataset used in our paper.
+Please place the final dataset in "data/", and fill you path into parameter named: "data_path" in "util.py".

 **Here we merely open the raw derived data.**